Is your business coach full of shit?

 ENTER YOUR EMAIL BELOW TO learn exactly what to do to start your new business

-How to know if your coach is legit or not:
+How to know if your business coach is legit or not:

 There’s no one way to know if your coach actually knows what they are talking about and can actually help you grow your business, but there are a few things you can do to try to make sure you’re not hiring someone who is just blowing smoke up your ass by way of good marketing: